MULTI-ENGINE LICENSE

 We estimate 15-20 hours to complete this training, but this varies based on prior experience and instrument currency.
 Your checkride will be to ATP standards, which will be reviewed per the PTS/ACS.
 Please visit our webpage for more details on the ATP license.

-Rates: The Twin Comanche rents for $265/hour wet hobbs; however, if you are a member we offer block discount of 10% for cash or check prepayment at our Reid-Hillview location only.
-This brings the rental rate for the Twin Comanche to $240.91/hour.
-Our instructor block rate is $70 (advanced) or $75.45 (senior) depending on the instructor’s qualifications and experience.
+Rates: The Twin Comanche rents for $328.90/hour; however, if you are a member we offer block rate for cash or check prepayment at our Reid-Hillview location.
+This brings the rental rate for the Twin Comanche to $299/hour.
+Our instructor block rate starts at $82/hour depending on the instructor’s qualifications and experience.

-Total based on 15 hours flight instruction and 10 hours of ground/preflight instruction at block rate = $4872.50 with an advanced instructor or $5099.75 with a senior instructor
+Total based on 15 hours flight instruction and 10 hours of ground/preflight instruction at block rate = $6,535

-• To receive block credit, you must be a member, which is $50/month or $350/year, so include this in your total.
+• To receive block credit, you must be a member, which is $50/month.

 Keep in mind each student’s proficiency and prior experience, plus studying beforehand, can minimize or increase the costs.
 This is a sample estimate only to help you financially plan for an add-on rating.
 If you are transitioning from Private Pilot to Commercial Pilot, there are additional training requirements (night, cross-countries, etc.) that will increase costs.